neowulf/geocoding_demo/README.md

 ## Assumptions

+1. The server code doesn't have any dependencies other than Python3 standard libraries.
-1. The following tools are available on the host machine:
+1. However, there are some tools that will be needed on the host machine for the following purposes:
+    1. Build / Deployment
-    1. conda
+        1. `conda`
-    1. docker
+        1. `docker`
+    1. Sanity Tests (to check if the http server is properly running)
-    1. bash
+        1. `bash`
-    1. curl
+        1. `curl`
-    1. jq
+        1. `jq`
-1. Google provider is the fallback provider.
-This could have been extracted into the `config.ini`.
-1. Google api - provides the first `street_address` match.
-1. Here api - provides the first `houseNumber` match.
 1. `config.ini.j2` is a jinja file which will eventually reside as `config.ini` where the real secrets need to be filled for the different providers.
     1. `ansible` provides the `config.ini` when building the docker image.
     1. If the `config.ini` is missing or incorrect - the docker image won't be built due to failing tests.
+1. Google provider is the fallback provider (the default provider could have been defined in the `config.ini`).
+1. Backend provider api usage
+    1. Google api - provides the first `street_address` match found in the google api's json response.
+    1. Here api - provides the first `houseNumber` match found in the here api's json response.
+1. The sample json responses can be found in the `mock` folder.